 The Repair Process

-Dr. Oliver Rackham suggests that “the barn was not just a workaday shed, but was a work of grandeur, designed by an architect.
-It will have seen not merely storage and threshing of corn, but church ales, theatricals, wedding feasts and all manner of rustic festivities”.
-That is an evocative thought to leave this all too brief history of Court Farm, Winterbourne.
+Many activities at the Barn today echo the past.
+Dr. Oliver Rackham suggests that “the barn was not just a workaday shed, but was a work of grandeur… it will have seen not merely storage and threshing of corn, but church ales, theatricals, wedding feasts and all manner of rustic festivities”.